18 High-Paying Jobs You Can Get With a 2-Year Degree

 Radiation Therapy

 You’ll study radiation physics, oncology, and clinical procedures, then complete hands-on training in actual treatment centers.
-Once you’re licensed, you’re not just pushing buttons, you’re part of a team helping people fight real medical battles.

 It’s focused, technical work with a clear purpose.
 If you’re good under pressure and want a healthcare job that pays well and means something, this one checks both boxes.

-Common Jobs of Millionaires According to The Millionaire Next Door
+Related: Common Jobs of Millionaires According to The Millionaire Next Door

 Vascular Technology

-You’re not just clicking buttons on a machine; you’re helping doctors make time-sensitive decisions with real consequences.
+You’re not just clicking buttons on a machine, you’re helping doctors make time-sensitive decisions with real consequences.
 For the payoff and the precision, this degree punches way above its weight.

 Two-Year Degrees That Pay Off